Lee Woo-jung: Career as an unscripted show writer

-The Yeouido Research Institute, were in full force after Na Yeong-seok moved to CJ ENM in early 2013.
+The Yeouido Research Institute was in full force after Na Yeong-seok moved to CJ ENM in early 2013.
 Together with Na Yeong-seok, Lee made Grandpas Over Flowers, a travel-reality show that featured four veteran actors in their seventies: Lee Soon-jae, Shin Goo, Park Geun-hyung and Baek Il-seob.
 Alongside them, actor Lee Seo-jin in his forties joined as their porter for their backpacking tours to various international destination.
 The show's title is a word play/parody of the popular Japanese manga of Boys Over Flowers (花より男子, Hana Yori Dango), and also references the 2009 South Korea drama adaptation of the manga.
 The first season of Grandpas Over Flowers aired from July 5 to August 16, 2013, on tvN, consisting of seven episodes.
 It was filmed in Paris, Strasbourg, Bern, and Lucerne.
 The success of the first season led to the immediate airing of the second season from August 23 to September 20, 2013, comprising five episodes that were filmed in Taiwan.
 Lee as writer received Presidential Commendation for this work."Lee Woo-jung has a keen eye for observing people.
 She quickly figures out someone's personality and what they like.
 Nowadays, storytelling is crucial in variety shows.
 Instead of having a script, they create an improvisational storytelling platform on-site and later structure the story.
-She is capable of understanding the hidden psychology behind events and has excellent talent in capturing context and flow."
-Jeong Deok-hyeon, a popular culture critic.Na Yeong-seok has often praised writer Lee for her ability to create engaging content that speaks to the heart of people's lives.
+She is capable of understanding the hidden psychology behind events and has excellent talent in capturing context and flow." - Jeong Deok-hyeon, a popular culture critic.Na Yeong-seok has often praised writer Lee for her ability to create engaging content that speaks to the heart of people's lives.
 "When you talk about people's lives with writer Lee, junior writers, and junior PDs, it naturally develops into a broadcasting item," he said at production presentations and lectures.
-"This writer is the creator who has the greatest influence and stimulation on me."Na Yeong-seok also praised Lee Woo-jung's personality, saying, "Usually, when writers become well-known, they tend to become arrogant.
-However, Lee Woo-jung still listens to people's stories, asks questions, and strives to broaden her horizons."Following that, Lee collaborated with Yoo Hak-chan on Ha Jung-woo Brothers, a reality road talk show that followed actor Ha Jung-woo and his close friends, including actors Jung Kyung-ho, Kang Shin-cheol, and Ko Sung-hee, on a two-day impromptu trip.
+"This writer is the creator who has the greatest influence and stimulation on me."
+Na Yeong-seok also praised Lee Woo-jung's personality, saying, "Usually, when writers become well-known, they tend to become arrogant.
+However, Lee Woo-jung still listens to people's stories, asks questions, and strives to broaden her horizons."

+Following that, Lee collaborated with Yoo Hak-chan on Ha Jung-woo Brothers, a reality road talk show that followed actor Ha Jung-woo and his close friends, including actors Jung Kyung-ho, Kang Shin-cheol, and Ko Sung-hee, on a two-day impromptu trip.
 The show's premise involved escaping the city and traveling with a limited budget of 200,000 won.
 The production team used candid cameras and minimal intervention, allowing the natural interactions and experiences of the cast to unfold.
 It was broadcast on tvN on October 11, 2013.